 - Negatively Impacts Quality of Life: Sometimes, what otherwise appears to be a harmless ‘quirk’ or minor condition, has a detrimental impact on one’s quality of life.
 When a person’s thoughts, symptoms, and feelings impede their ability to function and enjoy life.

 - Impairment in Life Areas: Symptoms and behaviors have a negative effect on a person’s occupational, academic, and social life.
 A person may be unable to maintain their responsibilities, do poorly on assigned tasks, or even lose their job or get kicked out of school.

 - Negative Mechanisms of Coping: When individuals begin to incorporate negative coping mechanisms, such as self-harming behaviors, substance abuse, or risky behaviors.
 A person may attempt to self-medicate using alcohol or drugs in order to numb their symptoms.
 An individual may try to release painful emotions by cutting or burning themselves, or may start to engage in dangerous behaviors such as driving fast or gambling just to feel any emotion.

-- Occurrence of Suicidal Thoughts: When a person begins to have suicidal thoughts, treatment should be obtained immediately.
+- Suicidal Thoughts: When a person begins to have suicidal thoughts, treatment should be obtained immediately.
 If suicidal thoughts progress and worsen without intervention, a person can be at increased risk for suicide.

 Our society has made great strides in de-stigmatizing mental health, but there are still remnants of stigma and discrimination that remain.
 Despite this stigma, individuals need to seek treatment when necessary to reduce distress and to improve the quality of their lives.